dodslaser/cellophane/README.md

 ## Usage

-Add cellophane as a subtree at the base of your project.
+Add cellophane as a subtree (or a submodule) at the base of your project.
 A generic project structure can be generated with `cellophane init`.

 ```shell
 # Initialize an empty git repo